opf/openproject/docs/system-admin-guide/system-settings/Attachments/README.md

 ---
 sidebar_navigation:
-  title: API settings
+  title: Attachments
-  priority: 930
+  priority: 940
-title: API settings
+title: Attachments
 description: Settings for API functionality of OpenProject
 robots: index, follow
-keywords: API settings
+keywords: Attachments

 ---

-# API system settings
+# xxx

 In the API settings, you can selectively control whether foreign applications may access your OpenProject API endpoints from within the browser.

-## Cross-Origin Resource Sharing (CORS)
+## xxx

 To enable CORS headers being returned by the [OpenProject APIv3](../../../api/), enable the check box on this page.
 This will also enable it for dependent authentication endpoints, such as OAuth endpoints `/oauth/token` and the like.